• Skip to primary navigation

 Updated image showing all the ingredients you need to make Italian Cream Filled Pastry.

-• Eggs – at room temperature.
+• Eggs – make sure they’re at room temperature.

 • Milk – regular full-cream milk is preferred.